 Hardiness Zone: 4a

-Gold Rush Shasta Daisy has masses of beautiful white daisy flowers with gold eyes and yellow centers at the ends of the stems from early to late summer, which are most effective when planted in groupings.
+Gold Rush Shasta Daisy has masses of beautiful white daisy flowers with gold eyes at the ends of the stems from early summer to mid fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its serrated narrow leaves remain dark green in color throughout the season.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Gold Rush Shasta Daisy is recommended for the following landscape applications;

 - Container Planting

 Planting & Growing